fdnd-agency/adconnect/docs/audits/contact.md

 enter is allowd as a question
 <img width="1375" height="531" alt="image" src="https://github.com/user-attachments/assets/14e46b49-2c22-4fd8-996d-1219dda68927" />

+Another issue could be spam from these forms.
+We should consider implementing a rate limit per minute or within a specific time frame.

 ### Lighthouse
 Lighthouse also gives a 100% accessibility score here